Buying your first pair of lifting straps can end up becoming way more complicated than you might expect.

 The 4 Different Types of Lifting Strap

 All lifting straps share a few common characteristics.
 They’re designed to loop around your wrist and then around the bar, greatly increasing your grip strength on the bar (or a dumbbell).
+More info on How To Use Lifting Straps can be found here.

 They’re made of a tough, durable material – usually nylon or sometimes thick cotton.